-Gas fees are transaction fees on Ethereum.
+Gas fees are transaction fees paid to miners on Ethereum.
 OpenSea does not receive these fees and is not able to refund them.
+OpenSea also doesn't control gas prices nor does it profit from them.

 In this article, we'll explain what miners are and explore why gas fees are needed.
-We'll also go over the two categories of gas fees you'll encounter on OpenSea (one-time fees and recurring fees).
+We'll also go over the two categories of gas fees you'll encounter on OpenSea (one-time fees and recurring fees), as well as failed transactions.

 Let's dive in!